 - CSU Health Network Counseling Services

-- All Counseling Services are now provided by phone.
-We are not providing in-person appointments or services at this time.
+- All Counseling Services are now provided by phone or online.

 - If you have an urgent mental health concern or need immediate support, please call (970) 491-7111 to speak with a counselor now (available 24/7).

-- If you have an existing counseling appointment, it will occur over the phone.
+- If you have an existing counseling appointment, it will occur over the phone or on secure videoconference.
 Your provider will call you.
 Please find a private area where you can take the call.
 Please read this information regarding informed consent for counseling services and telemental health.